MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/api/index.rst

 API
 #####

+There are two forms of functions to know for this pipeline:

-There are core functions used to run the pipeline and several helper functions for tasks such as loading data,
+1. :ref:`Core` functions used to run the pipeline
+2. :ref:`Utility` functions for interacting with pipeline outputs.
+3. :ref:`Internal` functions intended for the pipeline, not public use.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 3

-    functions
+    Core Functions <core>
+    Utility Functions <utility>
+    Internal Functions <internal>